snek-at/jaen/README.md

 #### Pronounciation:
 The name Jaen is pronounced (Jän)ner [ˈjɛn] or (Jan)uary [ˈdʒæn].
 #### Password:
 The standard password in Jaen is **ciscocisco**.
-The origin of this password where back at our time in school.
+The origin of this password were back at our time in school.
 Most of us went to school for network engineering and in the cisco courses the standard password would always be ciscocisco.
 #### Releases:
 Every one of our Jaen releases has it's own theme song.
 Have fun with it.
 #### Mascot: